-- (i) Noise from construction, maintenance and demolition (see Rule 4C.1.3.1); - (ii) Temporary Military Training Activity. - (iii) Temporary Activities (see Rule 4A.2.3.1 (iv)) - (e) Noise from traffic on public roads that are legally formed and maintained is exempt from the zone rules of the District Plan.
+- (i) Noise from construction, maintenance and demolition (see Rule 4C.1.3.1); - (ii) Temporary Military Training Activity; - (iii) Temporary Activities (see Rule 4A.2.3.1 (iv)).

+(e) Noise from traffic on public roads that are legally formed and maintained is exempt from the zone rules of the District Plan

-Note: Some roads may have specific conditions imposed by resource consent or designation.
+Explanatory Note: Some roads may have specific conditions imposed by resource consent or designation.

-4C.1.3.4 Noise measurement and assessment
+4C.1.3.4 Noise Measurement and Assessment

-(i) For the purposes of Rule 4C.1.3.2, subject to the express provisions of these rules, sound levels should be measured in accordance with the requirements of NZS 6801:1999 Measurement of Environmental Sound, and assessed in accordance with the requirements of NZS6802:1991 Assessment of Environmental Sound.
+- (a) For the purposes of Rule 4C.1.3.2, subject to the express provisions of these rules, sound levels should be measured in accordance with the requirements of NZS 6801:2008 Measurement of Environmental Sound, and assessed in accordance with the requirements of NZS6802:2008 Assessment of Environmental Sound; - (b) The noise shall be measured with a sound level meter complying with the International Standard IEC 651 (1979): Sound Level Meters, Type 1.